nmaguiar/openaf-docs/docs/reference/ow_ch.md

 ````
 This OpenAF implementation connects to an ElasticSearch (ES) server/cluster.
 The creation options are:

    - index       (String/Function) The ES index to use or a function to return the name (see also ow.ch.utils.getElasticIndex).
+   - format      (String)          If index is a string will use format with ow.ch.utils.getElasticIndex.
    - idKey       (String)          The ES key id field.
-Defaults to '_id'.
+Defaults to 'id'.
    - url         (String)          The HTTP(S) URL to access the ES server/cluster.
    - user        (String)          Optionally provide a user name to access the ES server/cluster.
    - pass        (String)          Optionally provide a password to access the ES server/cluster (encrypted or not).
-   - fnId  (Function)        Optionally called on every operation to calculate the idKey with the key provided as argument.
+   - fnId        (String/Function) Optionally called on every operation to calculate the idKey with the key provided as argument.
+If string will the corresponding hash function (md5/sha1/etc...) with sortMapKeys + stringify.
+   - size        (Number)          Optionally getAll/getKeys to return more than 10 records (up to 10000).
+   - stamp       (Map)             Optionally merge with stamp map.
+   - timeout     (Number)          Optional request timeout in ms.

 The getAll/getKeys functions accept an extra argument to provide a ES query map to restrict the results.
 ````
 ### ow.ch.types.file